quan-nh/dapr-samples/2.hello-kubernetes/README.md

 ## Step 6 - Observe Messages

-Now that we have our Node.js and python applications deployed, let's watch messages come through.<br>
+Now that we have our Clojure and Python applications deployed, let's watch messages come through.<br>
-Get the logs of our Node.js app:
+Get the logs of our Clojure app:

 ```
 kubectl logs --selector=app=node -c node